 The most common example provided to explain this concept is that of a string of flashing lights around a neon sign.
 Each light goes on and off in sequence, never physically moving, but we perceive a patterned movement in the lights.
 We are striving to make 'whole' out of what may appear to be random.
 We want meaning and understanding, so we take what is in our environment and literally fill in the blanks.

 We may also be doing the same thing in our emotional lives and in the way we react to different events in the world around us.
-In addition, we may not be aware of the blanks that are being filled in by our mind so we assume what we perceive to the complete truth, not our perception of the situation.
+In addition, we may not be aware of the blanks that are being filled in by our mind, so we assume what we perceive to be complete truth, not our perception of the situation.

 WHAT GESTALT PSYCHOTHERAPY DOES

-Gestalt psychotherapy allows the client and the therapist to bring out emotions and feelings that may be supressed or very difficult for the client to recall or acknowledge.
-By creating a current experience the client and the therapist are able to gather a better understanding of the emotions that may be causing the client distress or inaccurate perceptions.
+Gestalt psychotherapy allows the client and the therapist to bring out emotions and feelings that may be suppressed, or very difficult for the client to recall or acknowledge.
+By creating a current experience, the client and the therapist are able to gather a better understanding of the emotions that may be causing the client distress or inaccurate perceptions.

-The result of using Gestalt therapy is that the client is able to gain a much better understanding of why they do they do in relationship to their environment.
-It is also a way to express emotions, develop self-awareness and to develop the skills to assume personal responsibility for behaviour.
+The result of using Gestalt therapy is that the client is able to gain a better understanding of what they do in relationship to their environment.
+It is also a way to express emotions, develop self-awareness, and to develop the skills to assume personal responsibility for behaviour.